teaching-ml/2020/index.md

 * Who is the target audience?
 * What is the expected skill set of the target audience?
 * What are the key questions your approach wants to answer?
 * What are the teaching objectives?
+What will your learners learn?
 * What are key points you wish to address?

+### Submission

+Submissions can be made [here](https://openreview.net/group?id=ECMLPKDD.org/2020/Workshop/TeachML) until June 26, 2020.

 ### Paper Format